DaveeGaming/fosszar/README.md

-# Responsive (Only CSS3 Media Queries) Business/Company Website Template Design
+# Responsive (Only CSS3 Media Queries) Business/Company Website Template Design (Without any frameworks)

 A totally Responsive business/company website template using ONLY CSS3 Media Queries.
 This design is built using HTML, CSS, JavaScript, jQuery and some CSS and JavaScript/jQuery libraries and plugins like Normalize.css, ...